redballoonio/video-plugin/readme.md

 `thumbnail="show/hide" (default: "show")`

 Shows or hides the custom thumbnail.
-If the video is brought in using the youtube_id attribute, or the video post has no featured image, then the youtube default image will be used.
-No thumbnail image will be shown when using the iframe_url attribute.
+If the video is brought in using the `youtube_id` attribute, or the video post has no featured image, then the youtube default image will be used.
+No thumbnail image will be shown when using the `iframe_url` attribute.

 `type="embed/modal/gallery" (default: "embed")`

-Changes which type of video is brought in.
-Embed or modal can be used with or without a video page set up.
+Changes which type of video is brought in. "embed" or "modal" can be used with or without a video page set up.
 Gallery requires the videos be added by the id attribute.
+If you are adding the video using the `iframe_url` attribute then you must use the embed option.

 `gallery_options="" (default: empty)`